studyingChristianity/symbols/*journal.md

 Non-ナルシ族 keeps working on getting/staying healthy.

+---

+### 📝 Sample Tip Submission

+**Subject:** Suspicious Activity – Possible Illegal Cannabis Cultivation

+**Location:** 4869 Englewood Dr, San Jose, CA 95129

+**Description of Activity:**
+I have observed suspicious activity at this residence over the past few weeks.
+Specifically:

+* Bright lights in the backyard turn **on and off at irregular intervals** at night, roughly every 10 to 60 seconds.
+* In addition, there have been **strong odors** coming from the property in the past several days.

+The combination of irregular lighting and strong odors raises concern that there may be an illegal cannabis cultivation operation.

+---

 > [!NOTE]
 > I noticed today that:
 > 1) there's a strong smell coming from my neighbor
 > 2) they have lights in the backyard at night (white, irregularly turning on/off every 15, 65, 10, etc. seconds)

+---

 ## Growing Cannabis in California